 - You may notice poor engine performance including irregular acceleration, misfiring, hard starting, or surging.

 Once your car's computer detects a CMP sensor failure, it will trigger the engine light and store a diagnostic trouble code (DTC) in its memory (see the table below for common camshaft position sensor trouble diagnostic codes).

+IV.
 CMP Codes and What They Mean

 Circuit range or performance problem